 Hanoi French Quarter Walking Tour Map

-Historically, each of these 36 streets were dedicated to a single, specific trade – and was named for that craft or item.
+Historically, each of these 36 streets were dedicated to a single, specific trade and named for that craft or item.

 For example, Hang Ga translates to Chicken (Ga) Merchandise (Hang) – or Chicken Merchandise Street…and all the shops here sold poultry.